milanglacier/dotemacs/README.md

 # Prerequisites

 - This configuration is designed for Emacs 29 or newer versions.
 - Your Emacs must be built with Treesitter support for this configuration to work effectively.
-If you are using a widely used package manager, and said manager has updated Emacs to version 29 or later, it\'s highly probable that Treesitter is already built into the Emacs version provided via the package manager.
+If you are using a widely used package manager, and said manager has updated Emacs to version 29 or later, it's highly probable that Treesitter is already built into the Emacs version provided via the package manager.
 We advise verifying the package specifications for exact details if you choose to leverage a package manager-built Emacs.
 - A separate installation is required for Treesitter grammar.
 You can execute the command `M-x mg-treesit-install-all-language-grammar` to install all the language grammars that are currently in use.

 # External Dependencies

 This configuration requires the following core dependencies:

 - A C compiler for building the treesitter grammar
 - universal-ctags
 - ripgrep

 There are also additional language-specific dependencies only required when working with specific languages.
 These typically include language servers, formatters, and linters.
 For instance, you would need `basedpyright`, `debugpy`, `black`, and `ipython` for python.

+# Nix Users

+When updating packages with `straight` (for example via `M-x straight-pull-all`), run `nix run .#build` afterwards to rebuild any packages that ship dynamic modules. `straight` may clear the build directory during updates, which can remove previously built module artifacts; rebuilding ensures those modules are available again.

 # Discussion

 - It is recommended to use the mailing list `~northyear/.emacs.d-devel@lists.sr.ht`.
 - Alternatively, you are also welcome to open a Github issue.